peterrobert/Telegram_motivational_bot/README.md

-# Telegram_motivation_bolt
+# Telegram_motivation_bot
-> Building a telegram motivational bolt that can be initialized on the command line(windows) / terminal(mac &amp; linux) where it sends    motivational messages to a specific user on his or her telegram account
+> Building a telegram motivational bot that can be initialized on the command line(windows) / terminal(mac &amp; linux) where it sends    motivational messages to a specific user on his or her telegram account

  > This is a capstone project for the ruby curriculum at microverse coding school.